Tram: Cable-hauled

-Another motive system for trams was the cable car, which was pulled along a fixed track by a moving steel cable.
+Another motive system for trams was the cable car, which was pulled along a fixed track by a moving steel cable, the cable usually running in a slot below the street level.
 The power to move the cable was normally provided at a "powerhouse" site a distance away from the actual vehicle.
 The London and Blackwall Railway, which opened for passengers in east London, England, in 1840 used such a system.

 The first practical cable car line was tested in San Francisco, in 1873.
 Part of its success is attributed to the development of an effective and reliable cable grip mechanism, to grab and release the moving cable without damage.
 The second city to operate cable trams was Dunedin, from 1881 to 1957.

-The most extensive cable system in the US was built in Chicago, having been built in stages between 1859 and 1892.
+The most extensive cable system in the US was built in Chicago in stages between 1859 and 1892.
 New York City developed multiple cable car lines, that operated from 1883 to 1909.
 Los Angeles also had several cable car lines, including the Second Street Cable Railroad, which operated from 1885 to 1889, and the Temple Street Cable Railway, which operated from 1886 to 1898.

 From 1885 to 1940, the city of Melbourne, Victoria, Australia operated one of the largest cable systems in the world, at its peak running 592 trams on 75 km of track.
 There were also two isolated cable lines in Sydney, New South Wales, Australia; the North Sydney line from 1886 to 1900, and the King Street line from 1892 to 1905.

 In Dresden, Germany, in 1901 an elevated suspended cable car following the Eugen Langen one-railed floating tram system started operating.
 Cable cars operated on Highgate Hill in North London and Kennington to Brixton Hill in South London.
 They also worked around "Upper Douglas" in the Isle of Man from 1897 to 1929 (cable car 72/73 is the sole survivor of the fleet).

 In Italy, in Trieste, the Trieste–Opicina tramway was opened in 1902, with the steepest section of the route being negotiated with the help of a funicular and its cables.